 Any student pursuing a degree in Geography & Cartography needs to look into United States Military Academy.
 Soon after graduation, Geography students usually make an average of $49,125 at the beginning of their careers.
 Students who enjoy a more slow-paced life will appreciate United States Military Academy's location in the small town of West Point, New York.

 Colgate University is a wonderful choice for students pursuing a Geography & Cartography degree.
-Students who graduate from the Geography program earn an average of $49,229 in their early career salary and $84,821 in their mid-career salary.
+Colgate University geography & cartography majors receive 25.1% more than the average geography grad.
 Hamilton, New York presents a charming small-town feeling for students to learn in.

 It's difficult to beat George Washington University if you want to pursue Geography & Cartography as a major.
 After getting their bachelor's degree, Geography students typically earn around $46,736 in their early careers.
-Washington, District of Columbia is an excellent setting for college students who get pleasure from the active city life.
+Want a sizable student body?
+This institution has over 20,000 students on campus.

 Any student pursuing a degree in Geography & Cartography needs to check out University of Southern California.
 Geography majors from University of Southern California receive an earnings boost of approximately 23.3% over the average earnings of geography & cartography majors.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 University of Colorado Boulder is a wonderful option for individuals interested in a Geography & Cartography major.
 University of Colorado Boulder geography & cartography students receive 22.4% more than the standard geography student.
-Based in Boulder, Colorado, this college is a good final choice for students who enjoy the excitement of a substantial city.
+With over 20,000 undergraduates, University of Colorado Boulder is among the biggest schools in the nation.

-Just 3.0% of University of Colorado Boulder graduates are in student loan default.
-That's impressive, because the average is 7.0%.
-You might want to commit to an ACT preparation class prior to taking the exam since the usual ACT score is 27.
-Videos from CU - Boulder could be a good way to explore university.
+Close to 86.0% of first-year students return to University of Colorado Boulder for their following year of school.
+You might want to commit to an ACT preparation class prior to taking the exam since the usual ACT score is 28.
+Get all the essential details on CU - Boulder by looking at their scorecard.